Great work systems sustain workplace health

-Earn the Personal Kaizen Operational Excellence Certificate
+Earn a Personal Kaizen Operational Excellence Certificate

 Should Process Improvement Be Optional for Leaders?